 What are Demodex Mites?

-Demodex mites live inside hair follicles, where they feed on dead skin cells and oily sebum that is secreted onto the hair shaft.
-That’s why they’re found in higher numbers around greasier areas of the body, like the eyes and nose.
+Demodex mites are tiny bugs that live inside hair follicles.
+Because they feed on dead skin cells and oil from your skin, they usually live around greasier areas of the body, like the eyes and nose.

 How Can Demodex Mites Affect Your Eyes?

-- Itchy or burning eyes, especially in the morning
+- Itchy or stinging eyes, especially in the morning

 - Inflammatory acne

 How Your Belmont Dry Eye Optometrist Can Help With Demodex Mites